 Adhidaivika is the cyclic destiny of the Earth itself and its natural forces (e.g. volcanoes, tornadoes, earthquakes).
 Many things in nature happen naturally, e.g. volcanoes erupt to form new land.
 However, nature often responds violently to man-made activities.
 It can make cause-and-effect disasters in entire cities or even countries.

 And of course, the most important thing to learn is the difference between good and evil.
-This knowledge is necessary to move forward, to choose good over evil and have a good life.
+This knowledge is necessary to move forward, choose good over evil, and have a good life.
 This knowledge will be stored inside our subconscious mind for eternity.

 Once karma is cleared, and all the lessons are learned, souls move on.
 You are no longer tangled in its web, but a piece of the puzzle of how it works out in the world.
 You are a powerful being, with the strength to let things go that do not serve your spiritual growth.

 Divine justice resides inside of everyone, and the working out of karma is part of what we are present in the physical world to accomplish.
 Treat other people the way you want to be treated, and treating yourself, in the same manner, can help you to be free from karma.